oauth-wg/oauth-sd-jwt-vc/draft-terbu-sd-jwt-vc.md

 The recipient of the JWT VC MUST process and verify a JWT VC as
 follows:

  1. REQUIRED.
-To process and verify the JWT VC, follow the stepd defined in Section 7.2 of [@!RFC7519].
-To process and verify the SD-JWT VC, follow the steps defined in Section 6 of [@!I-D.ietf-oauth-selective-disclosure-jwt].
+To process and verify a JWT VC, follow the stepd defined in Section 7.2 of [@!RFC7519].
+To process and verify a SD-JWT VC, follow the steps defined in Section 6 of [@!I-D.ietf-oauth-selective-disclosure-jwt].
 For the verification, the `iss` claim in the payload MAY be used to retrieve the public key from the JWT Issuer Metadata configuration (as defined in